Artificial Intelligence in Healthcare. The Future of Our Brains: Are We Losing Our Minds?

 Raphaël Gaillard, professor of psychiatry at Ste Anne Hospital (Paris), member of the Académie française, and author of *L’homme augmenté*.

-Beyond the divide
+Beyond the Divide

 For more than twenty years, a neurotechnological shift linked to digital and algorithmic environments has been shaping our behavior.
 A profound transformation of our society is underway.

-Should we fear an inevitable brain-machine hybrid?
+Should we be afraid of an inevitable brain-machine hybrid?

 To train practitioners to use these powerful systems without becoming dependent on them